 The End Result

-This project will extend the southbound HOT lane from south of 37th St. NW in Auburn to Eighth St. E. in Pacific.
+This project extended the southbound HOT lane from south of 37th Street Northwest in Auburn to Eighth Street East in Pacific.

 The project will provide congestion relief for commuters and freight carriers, improve safety, and provide commuter options.
 When it opens, the project will also maintain fast, toll-free trips for HOV users (transit, vanpools, carpools, and motorcycles).

-- Safety: Safety features include updated elements such as new guardrail, pavement striping, and drainage improvements.
-The illumination system and signing will also be upgraded.
+- Safety: Safety features include updated elements such as new guardrail, pavement striping, drainage improvements, illumination and signage.

 - Congestion relief: Extending the HOT lane further south will ease congestion and provide a smoother commute for drivers.
 It will be especially helpful for southbound commuters heading home during the evening commute.

-- Environmental Benefits: Crews will build stormwater facilities and a floodplain storage site to collect and filter roadway runoff before it released into area streams and wetlands, improving water quality for salmon and other wildlife.
-They will also upgrade culverts in the project area to improve fish passage.
+- Environmental Benefits: Crews built stormwater facilities and a floodplain storage site to collect and filter roadway runoff before it released into area streams and wetlands, improving water quality for salmon and other wildlife.
+They also upgraded culverts in the project area to improve fish passage.

 What is the project timeline?

-- Summer 2014 - Advertise Design-Build Request for Proposals
+- Summer 2014 - Advertised Design-Build Request for Proposals

 - Summer 2015 - Construction began